Whenever I look at my fountain pens, I can’t help but ask myself, “What did just happen?”

 “Are they expensive?”
 Some would ask.

-While there are a handful of fountain pens on the pricey side of the spectrum (e.g. Montblanc), my collection is actually on the cheaper side.
+While there are a handful of them on the pricey side of the spectrum (e.g. Montblanc), my collection is actually on the cheaper side.
 Apart from the TWSBI Eco, which I bought as my “victory pen” – -a gift for myself — everything else are super affordable.
 Pinky promise!

 I am not after the brand or the latest (or most popular) fountain pen model.
-To tell you honestly, whatever these fountain pens’ price points are, for me, they don’t really matter that much.
+For me, it’s not just about the pen brand.

 It’s the purpose that you write about and use it for.